stuartelimu/stuartelimu.github.io/_posts/2021-07-24-tools-i-use.md

 # Tools I Use

-I'm a builder and a creator so I try to be platform independednt as possible.
+I am a builder and a creator so I try to be platform independent as possible.

-I'm currently using Manajaro Linux for both work and personal use.
-I have previously used Ubuntu & Windows, I have not actively used MacOS.
+I am currently using Manjaro Linux for both work and personal use.
+I have previously used Ubuntu, Windows and I would love to try out various operating systems for both hobby and work purposes.
 I have used so many softwares, sites and services over the years but often I forget which ones worked for me.
 I'll now log it all here..

 Here's a collection of the software that I use almost on a daily basis.